samsquire/ideas5/README.md

 # 371. No SEO website

-# 372. Bind up some logic
+# 372. Interactive diagrams - Bind up some logic from the diagram

 A static diagram that you interact with to program, A diagram of existing logic, that you bind to existing things.
 Better than nodal programming.